Adithya-Satyarthi/CS6230_Project/README.md

 1. **Multiplication**: Implemented using a Wallace Multiplier with a Carry-Save Adder (CSA).
 2. **Accumulation**: Performed using a Ripple Carry Adder (RCA).

-#### Wallace Multiplier: The Wallace Multiplier is a hardware-efficient implementation designed to speed up binary multiplication.
+**Wallace Multiplier**: The Wallace Multiplier is a hardware-efficient implementation designed to speed up binary multiplication.
 A naive approach to adding partial products results in a time complexity of $O(log^2(n))$, while the Wallace Multiplier reduces this to $O(log(n))$.
 Our implementation[^1] further optimizes the delay compared to the standard design.

 <div align="center">
 <img src="https://github.com/user-attachments/assets/2d3949b0-f814-47b8-9a4a-4962c795f96e" alt="Wallace Multiplier" width="500" height="400"/>